 Jim is the founder and President of Vaya Adventures.
 Jim developed a passion for Latin America while living and working in Ecuador after graduating from Harvard University.
 He has lived, worked, and traveled extensively in South and Central America.
 A native of New Jersey, Jim now lives in Berkeley, California with his wife and 3 young children.
 He is also the President of the International Galapagos Tour Operators Association, an organization of over 40 travel companies that work to promote sustainable tourism practices and conservation in the Galapagos Islands.

-Evan grew up in San Jose, California and after a collegiate career in NCAA golf (he is Vaya Adventures' only scratch golfer), found himself heading to Santiago, Chile to teach English and see some of the world.
-He moved into the travel industry when he started working for the renowned Portillo Ski Resort in the Chilean Andes (home to the only Skiing World Championship ever held in Latin America), and eventually married a Chilena.
+Evan grew up in northern California and is Vaya Adventures' resident scratch golfer.
+After graduating from college he traveled down to Chile to teach English and see some of the world.
+Before long he moved into the travel industry, working at the renowned Portillo Ski Resort in the Chilean Andes.
 He traveled around the continent and greatly deepened his knowledge of South America before joining Vaya Adventures, where he routinely impresses our travelers with his professionalism, attention to detail, and good humor.
-In his spare time, Evan enjoys playing baseball, strumming his guitar, and trying out new restaurants.
+In his spare time, Evan enjoys spending time with his Chilean wife and son, playing baseball, strumming his guitar, and trying out new restaurants and wines.

 Originally from Chicago, Jack McCabe earned a degree in International Studies with a focus on Latin America from the University of Illinois at Urbana-Champaign.
 The irony of studying Latin America from a flat cornfield in Illinois was not lost on him, and he has since dedicated his time to exploring the more exciting terrain far south of the border and helping others do the same.
 When not hiking up volcanos in Costa Rica or skiing down them in Chile, he enjoys strumming the charango and sipping pisco.